saucelabs/sauce-docs/docs/js-quickstart.md

 ## Step 2: Run Your Tests

-You can run you Cypress, TestCafe, or Playwright test in two different ways:
+You can run your Cypress, TestCafe, or Playwright test in two different ways: